ckcherry23/ckcherry23.github.io/content/projects/AbilityArchitect.md

 showInProjects: true
 ---

-A Generative AI-powered platform for persons with learning disabilities that tailors materials based on people's preferences.
+A Generative AI-powered platform for persons with learning disabilities that tailors materials based on learner's preferences.